AdobeDocs/experience-manager-learn.en/help/sites/developing/style-organization-style-system-understand-article.md

 Per component, the style name is mapped to the single set of CSS classes, which means the CSS Class names that color the background of the Promo layout style, must color the text and link of the Hero layout style.

-This can be trivially achieved by scoping the CSS rules, however, this does require the CSS developers to understand how these permutations will be enacted on AEM.
+This can be trivially achieved by scoping the CSS rules, however, this does require the CSS developers to understand how these permutations are enacted on AEM.

 CSS for coloring the background of the **Promote** layout style with the primary (green) color: